IlariaCallegari/planets-app/README.md

 ### Continued development

-During this challenge I've realised I need to focus more in understanding how to use React's costum hooks in more efficiently.
+While coding this challenge, I've niticed I need to focus more in understanding how to use React's costum hooks more efficiently.
+I also need to think in advance how to structure the HTML template, to make the app responsive quicker.
+I also need to focus more in planning in advance how I will stucture the code - i.e. how to best use the state hook API- to make the writing process quicker and efficient.

 ## Author